Javier Gomez: Background, career highlights, quotes

 Javier Gomez is one of the most successful, most decorated and most consistent triathletes of all time, having won more world championships than anyone else in history.
 Here's everything you need to know about the Spanish maestro…

-Francisco Javier Gómez Noya – better known to us as Javier Gómez – has been dining at triathlon’s top table for nearly 20 years.
+Francisco Javier Gómez Noya – better known to us as Javier Gómez – dined at triathlon’s top table for nearly 20 years.

-He’s one of the most successful, most decorated and most consistent triathletes of all time, having won more world championships than anyone else in history.
-And he’s not stopping any time soon.
+One of the most successful, most decorated and most consistent triathletes of all time, having won more world championships than anyone else in history, he called time on illustrious career in 2024.

 Who is Javier Gómez?